peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

+## Jun.
+2, 2023

+Interviewed Henri Dwyer on the use of AI at Genentech, uncovering insights and potential areas for improvement.
+Prepared a summary of key takeaways from the interview.

+Updated release email template based on previous notes, ensuring consistency and clarity in messaging.

+Conducted a change management meeting to address evolving needs and strategies within the organization.
+Collaborated with stakeholders to identify areas of focus and potential action plans.

+Designed a visually engaging communication presentation theme using Canva, ensuring a professional and cohesive look for the final product.

+Edited IT communication slides for clarity and aligned them with Genentech branding guidelines to maintain consistency across materials.

+Provided hands-on training and guidance for Sharon on utilizing the Populo platform for efficient communication and project management.

+Reformatted release template email in Populo, incorporating images for enhanced visual appeal and improved user experience.

+Completed thorough editing of the email communication research slide, ensuring accuracy and relevance of information.

+Refined the Downtime Notice Improvements slide for optimal presentation and understanding of key points.

+Prepared for the upcoming POM on June 2 by reviewing agenda items, relevant materials, and potential discussion topics.

+Participated in one Savoir-Relier class, enhancing personal growth and professional development.

+Conducted usability testing on the new PARS website, identifying areas of improvement and providing actionable feedback for the development team.

+Aligned with Sharon on thoughts and observations about the new PARS website, facilitating a unified perspective for future discussions.

+Presented a new email communication proposal at the POMs meeting, demonstrating well-researched strategies for improved efficiency and effectiveness in company communications.

+Shared insights on the usability of the new PARS website with Maanasa, contributing valuable feedback for ongoing development and refinement efforts.

 ## May.
 26, 2023

 Efficiently caught up on email and Slack communications after vacation, ensuring prompt responses and effective reintegration into the workflow.